 My little ones also love to play Raccoon Rumpus on their own, by simply dressing and undressing the raccoons.

-This is definitely a game that has had a lot of use in our home!
+This is definitely a game that has had a lot of use in our home and a great way to keep young kids busy!!

 My little ones like to look at the game cards and build a pancake stack that looks like the card as a quiet time activity.